solid-hack/solid-hack.github.io/index.md

 All participants will be featured on the [March 2024 Hackathon Hall of Fame](./hall-of-fame/march2024.md), and first and second place will recieive special badges.
 In addition, first and second place will recieve cash prizes.

  - First Place will recieve $400 USD.
- - Second Place will recieve $200 USD.
+ - Second Place will receive $200 USD.

 ## Important Dates